gloriapul/hobby_sprout/design/concepts/PasswordAuthentication/PasswordAuthentication.md

   /**
    * register (username: String, password: String): (user: User) *
-   * **requires** no User with the given `username` already exists *
+   * @requires no User with the given `username` already exists *
-   * **effects** creates a new User instance; sets that user's username to `username`;
+   * @effects creates a new User instance; sets that user's username to `username`;
-   *             stores the `password` for that user; returns the ID of that newly created user as `user` */ public async register(
+   *             stores the `password` for that user; returns the ID of that newly created user as `user` */ async register(
     { username, password }: { username: string; password: string },
   ): Promise<{ user: User } | { error: string }> {
-    // Precondition check: no User with the given `username` already exists const existingUser = await this.users.findOne({ username });
+    // no User with the given `username` already exists const existingUser = await this.users.findOne({ username });
     if (existingUser) {
-      // Precondition failed: return error as per overloaded action signature return { error: `Username '${username}' is already taken.` };
+      return { error: `Username '${username}' is already taken.` };
     }

-    // Effects: create a new User document const newUser: User = freshID() as User; // Generate a fresh ID for the new user
+    // create a new User document
+    const newUser: User = freshID() as User; // generate a fresh ID for the new user

     await this.users.insertOne({
       _id: newUser,
       username,
-      password, // Store plain password as per the simplified requirement });
+      password, // store password
+    });

+    // new user created
-    // Return the new User ID as per action signature return { user: newUser };
+    return { user: newUser };
   }

   /**
    * authenticate (username: String, password: String): (user: User) *
-   * **requires** a User with the given `username` exists AND the `password` matches the stored `password` for that user *
+   * @requires a User with the given `username` exists AND the `password` matches the stored `password` for that user *
-   * **effects** returns the identifier of the authenticated `User` as `user` */ public async authenticate(
+   * @effects returns the identifier of the authenticated `User` as `user` */ async authenticate(
     { username, password }: { username: string; password: string },
   ): Promise<{ user: User } | { error: string }> {
-    // Precondition check: a User with the given `username` exists const userDoc = await this.users.findOne({ username });
+    // a User with the given `username` exists const userDoc = await this.users.findOne({ username });
     if (!userDoc) {
-      // Precondition failed: user not found.
+      // user not found.
 Return generic error for security. return { error: "Invalid username or password." };
     }

-    // Precondition check: `password` matches the stored `password`
+    // `password` matches the stored `password`
-    // Direct comparison for this exercise, NOT SECURE for production. if (password !== userDoc.password) {
+    if (password !== userDoc.password) {
-      // Precondition failed: password mismatch.
+      // password mismatch.
 Return generic error for security. return { error: "Invalid username or password." };
     }

+    // user successfully logged in
-    // Effects: return the authenticated User ID return { user: userDoc._id };
+    return { user: userDoc._id };
   }
 }